Engineering

 ENGT240

-This course provides a non-calculus overview of applied circuit analysis.
+This lecture and laboratory course provides a non-calculus overview of applied circuit analysis.
 Topics include: circuit elements, techniques of circuit analysis, natural response, and steady state analysis.

 4 credits

-Prerequisite: PHYS106 (C or better) and MATH122 (C or better), or score of 9 on math placement test
+Prerequisite: PHYS106 (C or better), and MATH122 (C or better) or Math Placement Test score of 9 or higher

 Corequisite: None